Suspilne Kultura: History

 The State Television and Radio Broadcasting Company "Culture" emerged in Ukraine in 2002 as part of the State Committee of Television and Radio of Ukraine.
 It was first broadcast on the First National and Second National channels.
 In November, 2004 STRBC "Culture" was granted a license from the National television and broadcasting Council of Ukraine permitting it round-the-clock satellite broadcasting for a period of ten years.

 From September, 2005 STRBC "Culture" broadcasts over the cable network of Kyiv and the regions of Ukraine, and since May 2006 broadcasts via satellite to more than 80 countries.

+With the declaration of war and the Russian invasion of Ukraine, from 24 February to 27 March 2022, it only broadcast the United News Marathon all day, without commercials.

+On 28 March 2022, the channel restored its independent programming and started broadcasting in high definition.

+On 24 May 2022, the channel was renamed from UA: Kultura to Suspilne Kultura and uses purple as its identifying color.